simonehagey/orbdot/docs/source/model_fitting.rst

 Priors
 ======
 The way that prior distributions are handled in the nested sampling algorithms is complex, requiring methods that transform the current state of the free parameters from the unit hypercube to their true values before they are passed to the log-likelihood function.
 Because OrbDot is designed to be user-friendly, this process is hidden behind the implementation of :class:`~orbdot.nested_sampling.NestedSampling` so that the priors can be defined in a way that makes sense to users.
-OrbDot currently supports three different prior distributions: Gaussian (normal), uniform, and log-uniform.

-The bounds of these distributions are defined in the ``"priors"`` dictionary in the settings file, in which every value is a list of three elements: the first being the type of prior ('uniform', 'gaussian', or 'log'), and the subsequent elements defining the distribution, shown in the table below.
-For each parameter, the key is identical to its associated symbol defined in the :ref:`model_parameters` section.
+OrbDot currently supports three different prior distributions, the bounds of which are defined in the ``"priors"`` dictionary from the :ref:`settings file <settings-file>`.
+For all model parameters, the ``"priors"`` dictionary key is identical to its associated symbol defined in the :ref:`model_parameters` section.
+Each corresponding value is a list of three elements, the first being the type of prior (``"uniform"``, ``"gaussian"``, or ``"log"``), and the subsequent elements defining the distribution, illustrated in the table below.

 .. list-table::
    :header-rows: 1

    * - Prior Type
-     - Format
+     - Required Format
      - Example
    * - Gaussian
      - ``["gaussian", mean, std]``